 This is a complex area and we strongly recommend seeking properly qualified professional advice from specialist POCA lawyers.

-Confiscation after a Criminal Case the Law Explained
+Confiscation after a Criminal Case - The Law Explained

 The confiscation proceedings are not a forum for contesting the conviction.
-The proceedings go ahead on the basis that the defendant is guilty, since he or she has been convicted.
-The judge does have the power to stop confiscation proceedings if he or she considers that it would be unfair to proceed.
+The proceedings go ahead on the basis that the defendant is guilty, since they have been convicted.
+The judge does have the power to stop confiscation proceedings if they consider that it would be unfair to proceed.
 One factor that the judge may consider is what role the convicted person played in the original criminal case.

 It might not seem unreasonable to assume that the court will then decide how much the defendant benefited from the crime, and seize the defendant's assets up to that value.
-Unfortunately it is much more severe than that.
+Unfortunately, it is much more severe than that.

 If a defendant is considered to have a ‘ criminal lifestyle', then any assets, expenditure, and any property given or received in the last 6 years is assumed to have been met or obtained with the proceeds of criminal conduct, unless you can prove the opposite.
 For this reason, this requirement to show that all assets passing through a defendant's hands are legitimate is called ‘ the assumptions'.
 Again, the assumptions only kick in if the defendant has a ‘ criminal lifestyle'.

 What is a ‘Criminal Lifestyle'?